vityobug/homelab/terraform/README.md

 - 3 control-plane nodes
 - 3 worker nodes
 - 2 HAProxy nodes (TODO: Add Terraform code for these)
-- 1 Shared storate (TODO: Add Terraform code.
+- 1 Shared storage (TODO: Add Terraform code.
 To save space when all VMs are on the same host)

 ---